Taazwind/LavaLampDB/README.md

 # LavaLampDB
-A simple databse engine in C with custom SQL
+A simple database engine in C with custom SQL